gsimon75-android/Android_TV_BootAnimation/README.md

 ### Second attempt

-Extracted the animation, rotated the images (`for` loops and `gm convert this.jpg -rotate 90 that.jpg` are the tools), modified the `desc.txt`, repacked the .zip, and updated to it.
+Extracted the animation, rotated the images (`for` loops and `gm convert this.jpg -rotate 90 that.jpg` are the tools), modified the `desc.txt`, repacked the .zip, updated the animation, rebooted the TV.

 Nothing at all.